Create Your First Project

 The idea is to start seeing bodies as shapes first; you don’t even have to have a fixed image in your head at all to start creating.
 When we look at these masterworks, the tendency might be to spring back, hesitant.
 How the fuck did they do that; how could I possibly do that?
 Look closer; it’s all just lines, play of light and shadow.
 That’s all it takes to start.

+Female nudes have passed through periods of being marked historically taboo, we learned; one of the most famously controversial was Diego Velázquez’s The Rokeby Venus.
 “The portrayal of nudes was officially discouraged in 17th-century Spain.
 Works could be seized or repainting demanded by the Inquisition, and artists who painted licentious or immoral works were often excommunicated, fined, or banished from Spain for a year.”
 (Wikipedia)

 When we think of the female nude now, maybe pornography is the first thing that comes to mind.
 Bodies are more accessible than ever today.
 I could fit together any number of randomly-generated words in any search engine and surely within a few seconds, a video featuring people I have never met would be spit out matching these specified parameters, costing nothing but the sanctity of my portable device and my own finite time.